Skip to content

 • Funding: Limited to partners’ contributions and bank loans.

-• Definition: A hybrid structure that combines elements of partnerships and companies.
+• Definition: A hybrid structure combining elements of partnerships and companies.

 • Liability: Limited to partners’ contributions.